Ultimate Guide to Google Business Photo Optimisation

 “The free Google Business listings in the ‘map 3 pack’ is currently the most prominent feature at the top of the Google search results.
 Combined with positive customer reviews, it is vital for local visibility.” – Kira Krostag, CEO/Founder of Site Smart Marketing

-• Photo audits and optimisation to ensure your visuals meet high standards.
+• Photo audits and optimisation to ensure every visual meets best practices.

-• Content updates and management to keep your profile fresh.
+• Consistent content management to keep your profile fresh and engaging.

-• Local SEO integration for better search visibility.
+• Holistic local SEO integration to improve your overall search visibility.

-Google reports that businesses with complete profiles are 2.7 times more likely to be seen as trustworthy.
-Visitors are 70% more likely to stop by and 50% more likely to make a purchase.
+According to Google, complete and active profiles are 2.7 times more likely to be considered reputable.
+Visitors are also 70% more likely to visit and 50% more likely to make a purchase.

 “Next to a business’s website, the GMB profile is the next most valuable piece of digital real estate.” – Robert Messinger, Director of SEO at Dentalfone